Thedarkiin/Thedarkiin/README.md

 ## About

-Data Science student, though I tend to think of myself more as a generalist engineer.
+Data Science student, though I tend to think of myself more as a general purpose engineer, within the tech/it of course.
 Always open to collaborating on interesting projects, feel free to reach out.

+I'm also looking for a job/internship, so if you have a certain task/project within my field of expertise, i'd be very happy to have a discussion over that.

 ---

 ## Currently Exploring

 ```
-→ Causal Inference
+→ Causal Inference ( stopped this for a while )
-→ Data Engineering
+→ Data Engineering ( looking onto apache tools, hadoop, and hopefully soon onto cloud-services..)
-→ Systems Design
+→ Systems Design ( very interesting it's lick unlocking a new doorway to production level solutions and high-scale projects )
+→ few shot learning ( mildly specific don't mind that hhhh)
 ```

 ---